 Division 7 — Enforcement

-39. Failure to comply with licence
+39. Contravention of operating licence, ERA’s powers as to

 (1) If, in the opinion of the Authority, a licensee contravenes an operating licence, the Authority may cause a notice to be served on the licensee requiring the licensee to rectify the contravention within a specified period.